-Bill Smith discusses Magnetically stabilized, air driven, computer interfaced, chaotic emu egg pendulum at The Fabric Workshop and Museum, Philadelphia.
+Bill Smith discusses his show Magnetically stabilized, air driven, computer interfaced, chaotic emu egg pendulum at The Fabric Workshop and Museum, Philadelphia.
 2011.x

 Bill Smith: Artist Interview

 Bill Smith’s work embodies both the complexity and range of media and techniques employed by artists now, along with the subtle influence of environment.
 Living and working in the American Midwest, on the outskirts of St. Louis, Smith is one of the few artists whose education evolved from diesel mechanics to sculpture.
 The mechanic’s instinctive ability to tinker with machinery and feel for the process of the machine underlie his startlingly complex work.